 Burano – Burano is famous for its brightly coloured fishermen’s houses – a tradition that is said to have started as a way to help the fishermen find their way home in the fog.

 The buildings on the island do not have the grace and beauty of those in Venice itself but it is an interesting and colourful destination and exploring the islands of the lagoon by boat is great fun, definitely one of the top things to do in Venice with kids.

 6. Venice Lido Beaches

 When travelling with kids, a bit of time on the beach is always well received.
 You may not immediately think of beaches when you picture Venice kids activities (and they can’t compete with the best beaches in Sardinia), but the beaches of Venice Lido are nice and sandy and will be sure to entertain your little ones.

 As with many beaches in Italy, a lot of the space is taken up by private beach clubs where you can rent an umbrella and deck chairs but there is a free area near to the vaporetto stop.

-For longer stays in Venice with kids it might be a good idea to stay in the Lido area to combine a beach holiday with trips across the water to the ancient city and the other surrounding islands.
+For longer stays in Venice with children it might be a good idea to stay in the Lido area to combine a beach holiday with trips across the water to the ancient city and the other surrounding islands.
 This would make for a fantastic week away.

 7. Piazza San Marco and the Venitian Campi